Tseshongfeeshur/2048/CONTRIBUTING.md

 ### How to make changes
  - To make changes, create a new branch based on `master` and make them there, then create a Pull Request to master.
  - If you want to modify the CSS, please edit the SCSS files present in `style/`: `main.scss` and others.
 Don't edit the `main.css`, because it's supposed to be generated.
- In order to compile your SCSS modifications, you need to use the `sass` gem (install it by running `gem install sass` once Ruby is installed).
+ In order to compile your SCSS modifications, you need to use the `sass` command (install it by running `npm install sass` once Node.js is installed).
  To run SASS, simply use the following command:
  `sass --unix-newlines --watch style/main.scss`
  SASS will automatically recompile your css when changed.